Uphill Running Knee Pain

 Speaking of the incline, the fact that the ground is slanted also alters your footstrike.
 Forcing you to transition to more of a mid/forefoot-striking style.
 And increasing the forces going through your calves and ankles.

-This is ultimately a good thing when it comes to performance, as it allows you to get more “rebound” from the ground.
+This is ultimately a good thing for performance, as it allows you to get more “rebound” from the ground.
 Some energy from the impact is stored in your calf muscles.
-And is then released again when you straighten your leg and drive off the ground.
+And is then rereleased when you straighten your leg and drive off the ground.

-Most runners’ natural reaction when they start running up a hill is to lean into it, usually by bending forward at the waist.
+When they start running up a hill, most runners’ natural reaction is to lean into it, usually by bending forward at the waist.

 While it is true that some degree of forwarding lean is necessary when running up a hill, a lot of people lean much too far forward.
 This negatively impacts your uphill running ability in several ways.

 - First, leaning forward inhibits your ability to flex your hips.
 And drive your knee up during the “swing” phase of your gait.
 You can prove this to yourself right now by standing up straight.
 And lifting your knee towards your chest using your hip flexors.